guitarpawat/go-mathapi/README.md

 ```

 ## TODO
-* support for trigonometry and logarithm.
+* Support for trigonometry and logarithm.
 * Self define function, for example, `myfunc is (x+y)^2`.
+* Add number memory.